guidoferreyra/Powerhouse-Filar/README.md

 Powerhouse Filar features a unique approach to spacing, a reference to the extensive collection of typewriters in the collection.
 Across four unitisation logics, the typeface moves from the even texture of a proportionally spaced font to one that employs only eight possible letter widths (Octo), four possible widths (Quarto), three possible widths (Trio) and finally a conventional monospaced font.
 This creates a curious spectrum between text with an even colour to something more like data, from letters to be absorbed to letters to be parsed.

 The concept of unitisation is built into the historical development of typewriters as manufacturers wrestled with the mechanics of the carriage and platen.
 It is also inspired by a much earlier innovation called the Self-Spacing Type by Linn Boyd Benton in 1883.
 Benton sought to reduce the time it took to justify metal type by casting letters on a number of pre-determined widths.
-This enabled the compositor to justify a line of type much quicker, Benton boasting an ‘increase in composition speeds by 25%’.

 ![PowerhouseFilar-07](https://github.com/user-attachments/assets/388aa722-eddb-4136-9306-596a780b45c0)
 Benton’s Self Spacing Type, https://archive.org/details/BentonWaldoSpecimenBooklet1886/benton-waldo-specimen-booklet-1886-sos-0600dpijpg/